-Customers are known to get upset if their expectation or perceived parameters of service are not met.
+Customers are known to get upset if their expectations or perceived parameters of service are not met.
 If your customers belong to different industries or if your product has multiple applications, this clarity is even more important.
 Customers coming from different sectors or industries might have different expectations.
 Some might feel that your product is too expensive.
 Maybe another customer is unsure of the ROI they’ll generate by partnering with you.
 Some others might expect meticulous ‘white glove’ service and attention.
-Transparency and a straightforward attitude are one of the simplest keys to customer retention.
+Transparency and a straightforward attitude are some of the simplest keys to customer retention.

 At BizProspex, for example, we ensure clear communication at all stages of communication.
-Our CRM cleaning service and data solution technique organization’s values are centred on transparency.
+Our CRM cleaning service and data solution technique organization’s values are centered on transparency.
 We tell our prospects exactly what we can do and how we can help them.
 This straightforward attitude has been one of the best customer retention strategies for us.

 Rather than remaining unclear, it is best to set the right expectation early on itself.
-Communicate with your customers and understand their points of view, project requirements, goals or objectives and other needs.
-When your customer knows what to expect (turnaround time, maintenance or servicing, deadlines etc.), they’ll be happier in the long run.
+Communicate with your customers and understand their points of view, project requirements, goals or objectives, and other needs.
+When your customer knows what to expect (turnaround time, maintenance or servicing, deadlines, etc.), they’ll be happier in the long run.

 Remember, happier customers are more likely to continue doing business with you, helping overall B2B customer retention numbers.

 Highlighting Case Studies Early On In the Sales Process

 As we’ve said before, B2B customer retention activities begin as soon as you first contact a prospect.
 If you want to re-engage old customers, you have to lay the foundation early on.